Available now

 A brighter, more editorial direction for ScopeDock and future NgSense tools.

-NgSense is a product website for local-first camera tools used in inspection and capture workflows.
-In the current first phase, that means ScopeDock for USB UVC devices, RTSP inputs, ONVIF discovery, and lightweight multi-source review on macOS.
+NgSense builds local-first camera tools for inspection and capture workflows.
+Right now, that starts with ScopeDock for USB UVC devices, RTSP inputs, ONVIF discovery, and lightweight multi-source review on macOS.

 The homepage is meant to answer one practical question fast: where should you go next?
 If you need product fit, open the ScopeDock page.
 If you need platform and protocol clarity, open Download and Compatibility.
 If you need help or want to ask a question, use Support or Contact.